mavjav-edu/pcc_2e/recommended_reading/general_python.md

 *Fluent Python* is not just a reference book.
 It's meant to be read, and it's meant to help you develop a thorough understanding of how Python is best used to represent abstract and concrete real-world situations.
 Luciano doesn't just tell you how to do things with Python, he tells you why things should be done this way as well.

 *Fluent Python* is closer to an advanced book than an intermediate book.
 It counts on you knowing basic and intermediate Python concepts, but it also expects you to have spent some time using Python in a variety of real-world projects.
-If you're not quite there yet, it's still a great book to have in your library and work through over time.
-I haven't read much of it yet, but I eye it all the time and I'm really looking forward to making time to give it a proper reading.
+If you're not quite there yet, it's still a great book to have in your library and work through over time. the book's author hasn't read much of it yet, but I eye it all the time and I'm really looking forward to making time to give it a proper reading.
 I'm sure it will make me a better Python programmer, and I appreciate Luciano for having put so much thought into how to present these concepts.

 You can read *Fluent Python* through [O'Reilly's online platform](http://shop.oreilly.com/product/0636920032519.do), or you can buy it from [Barnes and Noble](https://www.barnesandnoble.com/w/fluent-python-luciano-ramalho/1124386594?ean=9781491946008) or [Amazon](https://www.amazon.com/Fluent-Python-Concise-Effective-Programming/dp/1491946008).